IL Jutul: History

 It was founded in 1930 as AIL Viking, a Workers' Sport Confederation club.
 It has sections for association football, ice hockey, volleyball and Nordic skiing/athletics.
 It is named after a Norwegian word for the Jötunn in Norse mythology.

 Sports divisions

 Ice hockey

 The men's ice hockey team currently plays in the First Division, the second tier of Norwegian ice hockey.
 It won promotion after the 2008–09 Second Division season.
 Well-known players include Michael Smithurst, Tom Erik Olsen and Halvor Hårstad-Evjen.
 Eirik Hansen is an ice hockey referee of merit.
 The team's home arena is Bærum Ishall.

 Football

-The men's football team currently plays in the Fourth Division, the fifth tier of Norwegian football, after being relegated from the Third Division in 2011 Norwegian Third Division.
+The men's football team currently plays in the Fourth Division, the fifth tier of Norwegian football, after being relegated from the Third Division in the 2011 Norwegian Third Division.
 Jotul had been playing in the Third Division since it won promotion after the 2007 Fourth Division season.
 Jotul was Thomas Finstad's youth club.
 The women's team plays in the Fourth Division, the fifth tier, but as a cooperation team between northern neighbor Bærums Verk IF.
 Its home field is Skuisletta.